 UNDP recognizes that scaling up its engagement with IFIs is essential to achieving the SDGs, as underscored by the UNDP Strategic Plan.
-The Financial Institutions (FIT) team in UNDP’s Bureau for External Relations and Advocacy (BERA) is working across UNDP to help improve collaboration with IFIs.
+The Financial Institutions (FI) team in UNDP’s Bureau for External Relations and Advocacy (BERA) is working across UNDP to help improve collaboration with IFIs.
 Please contact the Team with any queries you may have related to IFI-UNDP collaboration.

-UNDP has also received contributions through Government Cost-Sharing from the European Investment Bank, and is currently in discussions with emerging banks, namely the Asian Infrastructure and Investment Bank and the New Development Bank.
+UNDP also works closely with national development banks, including KfW, the China Development Bank and BNDES, the Brazilian National Development Bank, and is currently in discussions with emerging banks, namely the Asian Infrastructure and Investment Bank and the New Development Bank.

 Most collaboration with IFIs takes place through one of several modalities.
 These include:

 - Research and knowledge products, such as the African Economic Outlook Reports with the African Development Bank; and assessments and analysis, for example joint post-disaster needs assessments with the World Bank in Nepal, Ecuador, the Philippines, or joint post-conflict, recovery and peacebuilding assessments in Ukraine, Yemen or the Central African Republic;

 - Partnering through joint priorities or “parallel financing”, working with IFIs on common projects and joint outcomes through separate funding streams;

 - Project implementation, where at the request of national governments, UNDP supports the design or execution of national development projects funded by IFIs, while developing long-term capacity.
 Click here to access examples of tripartite collaboration between Governments, IFIs and UNDP globally.

 - UNDP, Council of Europe Development Bank to boost Development Goals in Europe Feb 6, 2017

 - UNDP To Support Zakat for Development in Indonesia Mar 15, 2017